stanford-mse-125-2025/mse-125-2025-website/index.md

 If you already have an Academic Accommodation Letter, we invite you to share your letter with us.
 Academic Accommodation Letters should be shared at the earliest possible opportunity so we may partner with you and OAE to identify any barriers to access and inclusion that might be encountered in your experience of this course.

+## Academic Coaching

+Want help navigating the ups and downs of academic life at Stanford?
+Feeling overwhelmed by your coursework, anxious about exams, or simply curious if the way you’re studying is actually working for you?
+Sign up for a free 1:1 academic coaching session.
+Academic Coaches can help you come up with a personalized action plan to address things like procrastination, motivation, focus, time management, exam preparation and anxiety, reading & note-taking, learning as a neurodivergent student, and much more.
+Sign up at [academicskills.stanford.edu](academicskills.stanford.edu), and check out other free Academic Skills resources at [studentlearning.stanford.edu](academicskills.stanford.edu).

 ## Diversity statement

 It is our intent that students from all backgrounds and perspectives be well served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength, and benefit.
 We aim to present materials and conduct activities in ways that are respectful of this diversity.
 Your suggestions are encouraged and appreciated.
 Please let us know if you have ideas to improve the effectiveness of the course for you personally or for other students or student groups.

 ## Acknowledgements

-The MS&E 125 materials were adapted from course content developed by [Sharad Goel](https://5harad.com/).
-Thanks Sharad!
+The MS&E 125 materials were adapted from course content developed by [Josh Grossman](https://jdgrossman.com), [Madeleine Udell](https://web.stanford.edu/~udell/), and [Sharad Goel](https://5harad.com/).